 - Young Adult Library Association Book Awards & Book Lists

 Third: Visit the Nutmeg Awards site.
-The Nutmeg Book Award is sponsored by the Connecticut Library Association (CLA) and the Connecticut Association of School Librarians (CASL), the Nutmeg Committee is comprised of children’s librarians and school library media specialists who are members of our sponsoring organizations.
+The Nutmeg Book Award is sponsored by the Connecticut Library Association (CLA) and the Connecticut Association of School Librarians (CASL), the Nutmeg Committee is comprised of children’s librarians and school library media specialists.
 The committee encourages children in grades 2-12 to read quality literature and to choose their favorite from a list of nominated titles.